-To construct and provide on the Site the approved bus priority measures and bus related infrastructure for Main Phase 4 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 5,000 Dwellings.
+To construct and provide on the Site the approved bus priority measures and bus related infrastructure for Main Phase 4 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 5,500 Dwellings.

-Not to Occupy a Dwelling until the occupiers have been given vouchers with a face value of £450.00 (four hundred and fifty pounds) Index Linked per Dwelling for use on the bus service between the Site and the town centre.

-To maintain the bus priority measures and bus related infrastructure in accordance with the relevant approved maintenance scheme.

-Provided the Council has previously approved in writing all tenders for the bus service, the covenants in paragraphs 1.3, 1.8, 1.11 and 1.14 are conditional on the Paying Owners subsidising the bus service by no more than £900,000.00 (nine hundred thousand pounds) Index Linked before occupation of more than 100 Dwellings, £800,000.00 (eight hundred thousand pounds) Index Linked before occupation of more than 1222 Dwellings, £900,000.00 (nine hundred thousand pounds) Index Linked before occupation of more than 2772 Dwellings and £400,000.00 (four hundred thousand pounds) Index Linked before occupation of more than 4107 Dwellings.
+Provided the Council has previously approved in writing all tenders for the bus service, the covenants in paragraphs 1.3, 1.8, 1.11 and 1.14 are conditional on the Paying Owners not having to subsidise the bus service.

-SCHEDULE 21

 Off-Site Traffic Calming